OpCheck/PerformanceMarkers.NET/README.md

 # PerformanceMarkers.NET

-A lightweight and extremely easy-to-use .NET library that helps you:
+A lightweight, extremely easy-to-use performance optimization library for .NET that helps you:

-* precisely determine where the bottlenecks are in your application.
-This is called the **Exposure Phase**.
+* precisely determine where the bottlenecks are and where "hidden" processing time occurs in your application.
+This  performance optimization subprocess is called the **Exposure Phase**.
-* prove (or disprove) the performance impact of changes applied.
+* prove (or disprove) the performance impact of a change - or set of changes.
 This is called **Tuning Verification**.
-* methodically increase your application's performance over time to reach its speed limits.
+* methodically increase your application's performance over time to reach its speed limits as a fundamental part of your software development process.
 This is called **Convergence**.

-How this is achieved is simple: performance collection statements are inserted directly into your code - very similar to how you do logging.
+How you implement this strategy for your application is simple: performance collection statements are inserted directly into your code - very similar to how you do logging.
 In effect, measuring performance becomes a function of the application itself.
 This is called the **Integrated Performance Metrics Approach**.

 We believe that collecting these metrics should be a fundamental part of the software development process due to the enormously positive quality impact it has.